 Practical Ways To Be Anti-racist

-It shouldn’t have taken the murder in May of George Floyd at the hands of a Minneapolis police officer to achieve the outpouring of support for anti-racism and racial justice we now see all over social media and elsewhere.
+It shouldn’t have taken the murder of George Floyd at the hands of a Minneapolis police officer to achieve the outpouring of support for anti-racism and racial justice we now see all over social media and elsewhere.
 So please remember that this is an ongoing fight.

 Going forward, we must continue to do the work in our own lives.
 Challenge your workplace to do better.
 Turn your back on brands that are using race as tokenism right now while still exploiting their workers and not using Black faces in their campaigns.
 Take what you learn into everyday conversations with friends and family, even if that’s awkward or difficult.
 If you’re eager to learn (or unlearn unconscious white bias), to ally, and stand up to racism, here are some practical resources to refer to.

 Protest in person if you can and feel safe doing so, or do it virtually by signing petitions.
 But either way, let your voice count and be heard.